pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

 {:.big}

-<dfn id="def:the-scholarly-commons">The Scholarly Commons</dfn> is the culture
+<dfn id="def:the-scholarly-commons">The Scholarly Commons</dfn> is the
-of commoning together on scholarly and scientific knowledge.
+opportunity to come together and create a new culture of commoning on scholarly and scientific knowledge.

 {:.conclusion}